isaacroberts/TacTicToe/README.md

 ^##        _ | _ | _
 ###    @:  _ | 0 | _
 ###        _ | _ | _
 ```

+Selecting an unavailable square allows the opponent to move anywhere on the board.

 Winning a hash claims that square on the big board, and winning the big board wins the game.